SoftwareHeritage/swh-docs/docs/devel/glossary.rst

      ingested as soon as possible.
 The service allows to get feedback from the
      |swh| archive about the ongoing ingestion process.

+   compressed graph

+     A compact and randomly-accessible representation of the :term:`graph`, as implemented by :ref:`swh-graph`.

    content
    blob